-Move Android devices from device administrator to personally-owned work profile management
+Move Android devices from device administrator to personally owned work profile management

-You can help users move their Android devices from device administrator to personally-owned work profile management by using the compliance setting to Block devices managed with device administrator.
-This setting lets you make devices non-compliant if they're managed with device administrator.
+You can help users move their Android devices from device administrator to personally owned work profile management by using the compliance setting to Block devices managed with device administrator.
+This setting lets you make devices noncompliant if they're managed with device administrator.

-1. Unenrolling from device administrator management
+1. Unenroll from device administrator management.

-2. Enrolling into personally-owned work profile management
+2. Enroll into personally owned work profile management.

-3. Resolving any compliance issues.
+3. Resolve any compliance issues.

 Prerequisites